kevwjin/dotfiles/README.md

 - [ ] Add script so that when moving a window to a different space, automatically focus on that window when changing to that space
 - [ ] Migrate the Ubuntu server to NixOS
 - [ ] Add cron to server for regular backups to SSDs and AWS Deep Glacier
-- [ ] Add Ansible playbook to automate install process of Yabai, Skhd, and Sketchybar with Homebrew